curedao/docs/constitution/2-solution.md

 **Possibility B:** Drug turns out to be one of the 10%, the FDA approves.
 Now it's time to try to recover that billion dollars.
-However, there are very few drug companies with enough money to survive this game.
+However, very few drug companies have enough money to survive this game.
 So, this company almost certainly already has an existing inferior drug on the market to treat the same condition.
-Hence, any profit they make from this drug will likely be subtracting from revenue from other drugs they've already spent a billion dollars on.
+Hence, any profit they make from this drug will likely be subtracted from revenue from other drugs they've already spent a billion dollars on.

 **Option 2: Put the patent on the shelf**